ZBW-P/MLOP-Med_Image_Pred/README.md

 - Raw datasets are downloaded from official URLs and extracted using standard formats (`.zip`, `.tar.gz`).
 - Each image is renamed as `{dataset}-{category}-{original_filename}`.
-- OCT datasets include patient ID in filenames and are split by patient to prevent leakage.
+- OCT datasets include patient ID in filenames and are split by patient.
+This ensures that images from the same individual only appear in one of the splits (`train`, `val`, `test`, or `final_eval`), preventing data leakage between training and evaluation.

 - COVID-19 and TB datasets are stratified randomly by class.
 - A portion of data (`final_eval`) is created by sampling 50% from the union of `val` and `test`, excluding `train`.